arcus/Arcus_Labs_Orientation/arcus_orientation.md

 An initial data needs assessment takes place during the [project assessment](#review-and-assessment), which will determine the data that is provisioned to your lab to start.
 However, many researchers find that they need to modify their data request at some point during the life of their project.
 For both the initial data needs assessment and any further data requests, there are a number of useful tools in place.

-You can work on defining your [clinical cohort](https://education.arcus.chop.edu/arcus-clinical-cohorts/) by using the [Arcus cohort discovery tool](https://assets.arcus.chop.edu/arcus_education_assets/job_aids/arcus_cohort_discovery.pdf).
+If you're planning on using clinical data from the Arcus Data Repository, you can work on defining your [clinical cohort](https://education.arcus.chop.edu/arcus-clinical-cohorts/) by using the [Arcus cohort discovery tool](https://assets.arcus.chop.edu/arcus_education_assets/job_aids/arcus_cohort_discovery.pdf).
 If you need help using Arcus cohort discovery, you can ask your Project Owner or submit a ticket at the [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/302) for assistance.

 To explore the tables and variables available in the [Arcus Data Repository (ADR)](https://education.arcus.chop.edu/arcus-data-repository/), you can use the [ADR Data Model Browser](https://adr-mdm.arcus.chop.edu/browser/).
 Note that the data model browser is most useful for folks who have already built some familiarity with the ADR --- if you're still finding your way around, then please reach out to Arcus staff for help deciding which tables and variables you will need.

 You are not limited to what's in the ADR!
 Many researchers bring in other data sources to analyze in Arcus.
 Talk to your Project Owner about any additional data needs ([genomics data](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/270), [images](https://adr-mdm.arcus.chop.edu/browser/), [geospatial data](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/265), data from other previous or ongoing research projects, etc.).
-Keep in mind that all data requests are subject to review by the privacy team.
+Keep in mind that all data requests are subject to review by the privacy team and that changing the scope of your project once it has been launched may result in delays or costs.
+It's best to know what data you'd like to use at the project assessment phase.

 When you are ready to place a request for additional data, new services, or want to learn more about scientific labs or report a problem, you may do so through the [Arcus Help Center](https://support.arcus.chop.edu/servicedesk/customer/portal/6/group/65).